rahil627/my-programming-stuff/langs/programming-languages.md

   - perfect for parsing/compilers (initially used by haxe, rust, etc.), and other problem/solutions that requires heavy pattern-matching, and benefit from warnings for cases not handled, warnings for mutable data too
   - resulting programs are quite pretty thanks to it's functional paradigm side and concise syntax
   - ..i just personally really liked the feeling of it, seeing it in haxe's compiler
+  - shares quite a bit of similarities to both haxe and rust

+haskell
+  - to experience the magic of functional paradigm
+  - native compiler!

 smalltalk
   - possibly provides the best programming experience